Elite50/slate/source/includes/_profile-object.md

 EmailAddresses | Email | An email address for the profile
  | EmailContact | The contact type of the email address
  | EmailUsable | Whether or not the email is usable
+EmailSends | EmailSendOrganization | The organization who sent the email
+ | EmailSendWhen | The date and time that the profile was sent the email
+ | EmailSendParent | A reference to a parent interaction for this email send
+ | EmailSendService | The service this email was sent through
+ | EmailSendEmail | The email address that the email was sent to
+ | EmailSendEmailing | The name of the general emailing this email was sent in
+ | EmailSendBounces | An array of timestamps indicating when the email bounced
+ | EmailSendOpens | An array of timestamps indicating when the email was opened
+ | EmailSendClicks | An array of timestamps and URLs indicating when a link in the email was clicked and to what URL that click led to
+ | EmailSendSpamComplaints | An array of timestamps indicating when the profile complained about the email
+ | EmailSendUnsubscribes | An array of timestamps indicating when the profile unsubscribed from this email
 Ethnicities | Ethnicity | The ethnicity of the profile EventAttendances | EventAttendanceOrganization | The Organization who threw the event this profile attended
  | EventAttendanceWhen | The date and time that the profile attended the event